rantahar/introduction-to-mpi/_episodes/02-serial-and-parallel.md

 $$ \mathrm{speedup} = 1 / (s + p / N) $$

-where $s$ is the proportion of execution time spent on the serial part, $p$ is the proportion of execution time spent on the part that can be parallelized, and $N$ is the number of processors.
+where $$s$$ is the proportion of execution time spent on the serial part, $$p$$ is the proportion of execution time spent on the part that can be parallelized, and $$N$$ is the number of processors.
 Amdahl’s law states that, for a fixed problem, the upper limit of speedup is determined by the serial fraction of the code.
 This is called **strong scaling** and its consequences can be understood from the figure